mokolabs/the.railsi.st/_posts/2007-5-3-headliner-dry-up-your-page-titles.markdown

 title: "Headliner: DRY up your page titles"
 comments: 10
 ---
+Headliner is a Rails plugin that makes it easier to assign and format page titles from your views.

 Normally, if your Rails application has lots of actions and a shared layout, you might find yourself setting custom page title names in your controllers.

 Here's an example: